What is the future of science journalism?

-Concordia's Department of Journalism, in partnership with the World Federation of Science Journalists and the Science Writers and Communicators of Canada, is offering its second intensive and experiential summer school to challenge participants to rethink how science is communicated with society.
+Concordia's Department of Journalism, in partnership with the World Federation of Science Journalists and the Canadian Science Writers’ Association, offered an intensive and experiential summer school that challenged participants to rethink how science is communicated within society.

-With an emphasis on robust, evidence-based science journalism, Projected Futures 2 will spark interdisciplinary experimentation to contemplate and create new forms of scientific storytelling.
-This year we focus on the future of next generation storytelling on living devices and synthetic biology.
+With an emphasis on robust, evidence-based science journalism, Projected Futures: Experimental Science Journalism Studies sparked interdisciplinary experimentation to contemplate and create new forms of scientific storytelling.

 While the course is now over, you can still peruse blogs, photos and other materials:

 Have questions about summer and field schools in the Faculty of Arts and Science?

 Concordia University uses technical, analytical, marketing and preference cookies.
 These are necessary for our site to function properly and to create the best possible online experience.